ARMmbed/mbed-os-tools/CONTRIBUTING.md

 * Attributes: `interface`, `_internal`, `__private`
 * Try to avoid the `__private` form.

+## Checking code style

+We use [flake8](http://flake8.pycqa.org/en/latest/index.html) to enforce our style conventions.
+You can check your code style by running `flake8` from your command line in the root project directory.

 ## Testing and code coverage

 The application should be unit tested (at least a minimal set of unit tests should be implemented in the `/test` directory).
 We should be able to measure the unit test code coverage.